bustoutsolutions/siesta/README.md

 ### CocoaPods

-We’ll add support when Xcode 7 goes out of beta (or sooner, if a suitable pull request should happen to roll in).
+Coming soon, no later than when Xcode 7 goes out of beta.

 ## Basic Usage